HomeArtArtist Silviu Preda and His Expression Towards the Fanatic Consumerism

 Artist Silviu Preda and His Expression Towards the Fanatic Consumerism

-This series of photographs is proposed as a so-called “alarm” on contemporary society that rejects conscious thinking for fanatic consumerism.
+The series is offered as a kind of alarm aimed at a contemporary society that trades conscious thinking for fanatic consumerism.

 This article was written on: